FSGpilot/frontend-styleguide-components/README.md

 # Frontend Styleguide

-This repo is part of the pilot-project for a Frontend Styleguide based on [U.S. Web Design Standards](https://standards.usa.gov/).
+This repo is part of the project for a Frontend Styleguide based on [U.S. Web Design Standards](https://standards.usa.gov/).

 ## Getting started